blakerichardburns/employee-tracker/README.md

   ## Installation Instructions
   mysql2, inquirer
   ## Usage Information
+  Used by inputting data in the command-line through Node JS.
   ## Questions
   For any inquiries, spam by inbox here: blakerichardburns@gmail.com To peruse more of my portfolio, check this out: [blakerichardburns](https://github.com/blakerichardburns)